shaner1/Machine_Learning_-_Statistic/README.md

 ## Credits

-Throughout this project, I have borrowed heavily from the Machine Learning and Statistic module course work created by Dr.Ian McLoughlin of GMIt.
+Throughout this project, I have borrowed heavily from the Machine Learning and Statistic module course work created by Dr.Ian McLoughlin of GMIT.
 I also replied upon the Scikit-Learn and SciPy documentation.
 For help with markdown, I have referenced this blog https://www.markdownguide.org/basic-syntax/.

 ***